GencoreOperative/phi3-mini-query/README.md

 ## Introduction

-This project provides a Dockerized environment for the Phi3 Mini Large Language Model (LLM).
-The goal of this project is to demonstrate useful capabilities of this model when it comes to off-line and local LLM usage.
+This project provides a Dockerized wrapper for the Microsoft Phi3 Mini Large Language Model (LLM).
+The goal of this project is to demonstrate the useful capabilities of this model when it comes to local LLM usage.
+This project requires Docker to be installed on your computer.

 An example use case might be to take a text transcript from a meeting and turn this into a meeting summary.